-All of Us uses cutting-edge security technology to help keep participant data safe.
+All of Us uses high quality security technology to help keep participant data safe.

 The data that participants give to the All of Us Research Program is personal.
-We know that.
-And we respect that.
-Which is why we are serious about privacy and security.
+To protect this information, we follow strict security protocols and processes.

 These are some of the specific steps we are taking to protect participant information: